Sacrament of Baptism

 Baptism is a once-in-a-lifetime event.
 It is a time of rebirth, the moment of new life in Christ, a beginning of a destiny that can only be fulfilled in eternity.
 The day of your child’s baptism is a day of hope, promise and joy for your family and the whole Christian community.
 Through Baptism your child begins to share the life of Christ with all other Christians.
 When you have your child baptized you are creating a Catholic family also called the “Domestic Church.”
 The goals of the Baptism Ministry here at St. Benedict the Abbot Church are to educate families about the Sacrament of Baptism, to introduce resources for Christian parenting and to support parents through the baptismal process.

 A Baptism Preparation session is required for all parents seeking the Sacrament for their child.
-The next Baptism class is scheduled for Sunday, June 3 at 11:15 am.
+The next Baptism class is scheduled for Sunday, August 12 at 11:15 am in Room 207.

 Please sign up for this class by calling the parish office at 724.941.9406, ext.
 100 or by emailing email@example.com.
 Prior to the class someone from our Baptism Ministry will contact you with further details.